I Lived in Tanzania for a Year: Here’s What I Learned

 Acknowledgement means that we, the privileged folks, have been implicit.
 Just because we didn’t do something directly, does not mean our hands are clean…because from the other side of the coin, we did just that: nothing.

 P.s.
 I was hesitant to write content like this due to fear that it would come across too academic, or too serious.
-Truthfully, it would be a huge disservice to my research participants and the Tanzanian community I lived in to not speak up and use my platform to create a dialogue on these topics.
+Truthfully, it would be a huge disservice to my research participants and the Tanzanian community I lived in to not speak up and use my platform to raise awareness of these issues.
 Ultimately, feel free to take my opinions and perspectives with a grain of salt, as they are just that: my opinions.
 I do welcome yours in the comments below, so drop a message to let me know what you thought!

 P.p.s.
 I absolutely adore Tanzania and have many travel resources to help you plan your best trip (responsibly).
 If you are considering traveling to Tanzania, please refer to my Tanzanian content for more information.